crusoecloud/dbrx_inference_tutorial/vLLM/README.md

 In the server pane, you'll see running metrics for throughput average and resource usage.
 On the left, you'll see a print-out of the server response.

 *Congrats!* You have a scalable backend with continuous batching capable of serving concurrent users with DBRX-Instruct.
+Note that this defaults to 4k context length and requires some modifications to reach 32k.
+In the next part of this tutorial, we'll look at how to optimize inference.